-The ANZ Travel Card can be used in some of Australia’s favourite holiday destinations.
-Load the card with money online using BPAY for a 1.1% fee and exchange the money to nine foreign currencies at a fixed rate:
+The ANZ Travel Card is no longer available.
+Customers were able to load the card with money online using BPAY for a 0% fee and exchange the money to nine foreign currencies at a fixed rate:

 - Australian dollars

 - US dollars

 - Canadian dollars

 ANZ sells American Express traveller's cheques.
 Australian dollars, Canadian dollars, British pounds, euros, Japanese yen and US dollars are available.
 You can order traveller's cheques online through ANZ internet banking or over the phone, at the ANZ branches at Sydney and Melbourne international airports and at ANZ branches.
 Orders over $1,000 need to be arranged in advance.
 Traveller's cheques are a very safe way of carrying money overseas.
 Only you can cash your cheques and they can be replaced if they're lost or stolen.
 Fewer places accept traveller's cheques nowadays, but you can find out about traveller's cheque acceptance by reading our travel money location guides.